 Black sports history from the year you were born

 For more than 100 years, Black athletes have shaped the course of American sports.
 In the early 20th century, it was much harder for Black athletes to make an impact in their respective fields, but there were plenty of trailblazers, nonetheless.
 The Negro Leagues provided an outlet for hundreds of talented baseball players who were then disallowed from suiting up for teams in Major League Baseball.
-Boxing was another sport Black athletes excelled in, with many famous Black boxers becoming world champions and fighting in some of the country’s most storied venues.
+Boxing was another sport where Black athletes excelled, with many famous Black boxers becoming world champions and fighting in some of the country’s most storied venues.

 Jesse Owens made a thunderous statement for Black athletes at the 1936 Olympics, which were held in Nazi Germany.
 A decade later, Jackie Robinson broke baseball’s color barrier, and professional sports forever changed as Black athletes quickly made their marks in a variety of leagues.

 As Black athletes became more accepted in the American sporting landscape, they began using their platform for different causes.
 Few figures have used their voices like Muhammad Ali, who protested wars and was proud of his Muslim faith.
 Soon after, Tommie Smith and John Carlos sent their messages to the world at the 1968 Olympics, inspiring future social justice champions like Colin Kaepernick.

 Stacker compiled a list of Black sports history from the year you were born.
 These memorable sports moments from the past century were compiled using information from professional league record books, statistical databases, museums, historical articles, and other official sources.
 The criteria for significant events included representation in international sporting events, record-setters, first coaches, most valuable players, major achievements, milestone markers, and Black athletes revolutionizing leagues and rules.